AustinWise/runtime/docs/coding-guidelines/clr-code-guide.md

 ## <a name="2.7"></a>2.7 Are you making hidden assumptions about the order of memory writes?

-_Issues: X86 processors have a very predictable memory order that 64-bit chips or multiprocs don't observe.
+X86 processors have a very predictable memory order that 64-bit chips or multiprocs don't observe.
 We've gotten burned in the past because of attempts to be clever at writing thread-safe data structures without crsts.
-The best advice here is "don't be so clever, the perf improvements usually don't justify the risk." (look for Vance's writeup on memory models for a start.) _
+The best advice here is "don't be so clever, the perf improvements usually don't justify the risk."

+See the [Memory Model document](https://github.com/dotnet/runtime/blob/main/docs/design/specs/Memory-model.md) for more details.

 ## <a name="2.8"></a>2.8 Is your code compatible with managed debugging?